A Step Toward Redemption

-A Trip From the Past Although we no longer offer the trip described in this article, the stories remain available for your information and enjoyment.
-Over the last two decades, Acute Angling has focused on creating and polishing its own, self-operated trips.
-As our operations evolved, we stopped offering trips that are operated by others, for a variety of reasons.
-Primarily, because trips operated by someone other than the entity outfitting and offering the trip creates multiple layers of responsibility.
-We have elected to offer only trips that we ourselves operate, where we have total control over how your trip is delivered.
-One responsible entity, no excuses, no unpleasant surprises.
+A Trip From the Past.
+Although we no longer offer the trip described in this article, the stories remain available for your information and enjoyment.
+Over the last two decades, Acute Angling has focused on creating and polishing its trips.
+As our operations evolved, we stopped offering trips that may in any way produce marginal results.
 In this particular case, we no longer operate any peacock bass trips from a fixed location.
 It simply isn't a viable mechanism.

-Regarding the stories in this archive, we offer them for your enjoyment and to provide some insights into how our operating philosophy and our trips have evolved over the years.
+Regarding all of the stories in this archive; Even though they are not trips that we operate or offer, we post the articles simply for your enjoyment and to provide some insights into how our operating philosophy and our trips have evolved over the years.
 Mostly, they're here because some are fun and interesting to read.
 As for the trips themselves, we've moved on.
 In some cases the fisheries described have been depleted, in others, access to the region is no longer available and in a few, current governments have made travel less attractive.
 The fish, however, always remain interesting, so why not read and learn about them and the fishing experience they provided.

 by Paul Reiss